Florida Everglades Through Installation

 Jennifer Basile (American, b.
 1973).
 'Stanley' The Great Blue Heron, 2018.
 Relief print on rice paper, 48 x 24 in.
 Edition 1 of 1 (+ 1 AP).
 Private collection, Miami, FL.
 Courtesy of LnS Gallery.

-Upcoming exhibition
+On exhibition

-March 8 – September 21, 2025
+March 8 – November 30, 2025

 Located on the second floor of The Baker Museum

-Entangled in the Mangroves: Florida Everglades Through Installation features 10 talented and passionate artists of south Florida whose work explores various aspects of the unique and diverse Everglades ecosystem.
+Entangled in the Mangroves: Florida Everglades Through Installation features nine talented and passionate artists of south Florida whose work explores various aspects of the unique and diverse Everglades ecosystem.
 One of the world’s most extensive wetlands, the Everglades currently faces critical threats from the impacts of our changing climate.
 This exhibition intends to raise awareness about the unique ecosystem’s importance and the urgent need for its protection.

 The exhibition fosters connections between activists, Indigenous communities, scholars and scientists to inspire multidisciplinary approaches for solutions benefitting all species.
 Showcasing various media — including drawings, paintings, photographs, sculptures and video installations — the exhibition is designed to engage visitors of all ages, inspiring them to take action as protectors of the ecosystem.